WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

  1. **MetaGrid** ([LLNL][metagridllnl], [DKRZ][metagriddkrz], [ORNL][metagridornl], [CEDA][metagridceda])

-    An easy-to-use website that provides an interface to search and download ESGF data.
+    Easy-to-use web interface to search and download ESGF data.
 It provides access through http downloads, wget scripts, OPeNDAP URLs and Globus transfers.
 The data can be accessed through any of the CMIP7 web interfaces linked above, which enable users to search across the entire distributed archive as if it were all centrally located.

  2. [**ESGpull**][esgpull]